 Effective Techniques to Deal with Insomnia?

 Many people notice that thoughts prevent them from falling asleep.
-And if you turn off your thoughts, you fall asleep.
+And if you turn off your ideas, you fall asleep.
 Only ordinary, everyday thoughts interfere with falling asleep.
 When thoughts lose clarity and become vague, you fall into oblivion and fall asleep.
-You can intuitively tune in to this blurry, vague thinking to fall asleep.
+You can intuitively tune in to this blurry, fuzzy thinking to fall asleep.
 Next, I will describe two techniques that will help with this.

 Technique 1: Fade